Eric Hanushek: Accountability

 Hanushek forcefully advocates instituting state and federal accountability systems to improve student achievement, even while acknowledging that existing accountability systems have also been shown to introduce some unwanted outcomes.

 In 2011, a United States National Research Council panel issued a report that concluded that empirical results do not support the use of such test-based accountability policies such as the No Child Left Behind Act and high school exit exams.
 The report concluded that such incentives, which now have been in place for many years, at best have succeeded in raising scores only minutely in the earliest grades and then only in math.
 The panel also reported that high school exit exams serve only to increase the dropout rate and have no effect on scores.
 Hanushek responded in the pages of Education Next (published by the Hoover Institution), accusing the panel of "bias" and calling its evidence of poor or non-existent educational improvement "weak".
 Since then arguments about test-based incentives and school exit exams has intensified.
 The re-authorization of the No Child Left Behind Act and plans for expansion of high school exit examinations now hinge on the outcome of these debates.

 Institutional design

 The operations of schools within are shaped and affected by the structure of each country's schooling, making it difficult to assess the significance of the educational environment.
-Together with Ludger Woessmann of the University of Munich and other co-authors, Hanushek has developed comparative data-based approaches for identifying the impact of differing educational systems.
+Together with Ludger Woessmann of LMU Munich and other co-authors, Hanushek has developed comparative data-based approaches for identifying the impact of differing educational systems.